hannesk95/Barnsely-Fern/README.md

 ### Execution

-In order to make use of the code, please invoke `make compile` in the root directory of this repository, everything else is done automatically afterwards.
+In order to make use of the code, please invoke `make compile` in the root directory of this repository.
+Subsequently:
+1. `cd src/`
+2. `cd build`
+3. `./BarnselyFern`